sodadata/docs/soda-cl/recon.md

 Read more about [metrics, measurements, and thresholds]({% link soda-cl/metrics-and-checks.md %}#checks-with-fixed-thresholds) in general.

-A **reconciliation diff check** performs a row-to-row comparison of the contents of each column, or specific columns, in datasets in two different data sources; where the values do not match exactly, the check fails.
+A **record reconciliation check** performs a row-to-row comparison of the contents of each column, or specific columns, in datasets in two different data sources; where the values do not match exactly, the check fails.
 The numeric value the check result produces represents the number of rows with different, additional, or missing contents.

 For example, the following check compares the entire contents of dataset Y in data source A and dataset Y in data source B. Though the contents of the rows match exactly, one dataset contains additional rows, so it is not an exact match and the reconciliation check fails with a numeric value of `2`.
 {% include code-header.html %}